truzo/tomango-2018/site/content/blog/jumping-brandwagon-important-understand-brief-new-brand.md

 Why is this relevant to our clients?
 Because it highlights the importance of creating a well-considered brief that:

-	<li>* Fits your brand values* - it conveys the message about you that you want to portray
+- * Fits your brand values* - it conveys the message about you that you want to portray
-	<li>*Works for your target markets* - if your customers are wealthy individuals, your brand should appeal to them
+- *Works for your target markets* - if your customers are wealthy individuals, your brand should appeal to them
-	<li>*Fits your business model* - if you pile 'em high and sell 'em cheap, your brand shouldn't be like Aston Martin
+- *Fits your business model* - if you pile 'em high and sell 'em cheap, your brand shouldn't be like Aston Martin